umap-project/umap/docs/docker.md

 You can use this example below and it will run, but you may want to look at the project sample config, using `wget https://raw.githubusercontent.com/umap-project/umap/master/umap/settings/local.py.sample -O /etc/umap/umap.conf` and modify as needed.

 Make sure the settings in the docker-compose don't conflict with the sample config and vice-versa.
-In particular, remove the DATABASES section from the config file if useing the docker-compose file, or it will override the DATABASE_URL setting and things won't work.
+In particular, remove the DATABASES section from the config file if using the docker-compose file, or it will override the DATABASE_URL setting and things won't work.

 _Sample umap.conf_
 ```python